iskyd/blog/_posts/2023-05-13-wasabi-julia-orm.md

 **MIGRATIONS**

 Wasabi also provide out of the box a Mirgation service to manage database upgrade/downgrade.
+This is essential for startup projects that needs to change over time and over market experience.

+**WHAT'S NEXT**

+There are two main things I want to improve in the next weeks
+1. Support previous version of Julia using [Requiers.jl](https://github.com/JuliaPackaging/Requires.jl)
+2. Add update and delete query support in query builder